TheMozg/spi-amba-simulation/README.md

-# SystemC sandbox
+# SystemC / Verilog sandbox
-`make systemc` to download & build SystemC library.
+`make thirdparty` to build SystemC and Icarus Verilog.

-`make` to build project.
+`make` to build spi.